 As we have seen BSTS system can decompose the forecast into the trend and regression components.
 The trend component is basically the univariate Kalman filter forecast, while the regression component uses the predictors from the query categories.
-This decomposition, shown in This is shown in Figure 4, illustrates how much of the forecast is due to trend extrapolation and how much is due to the predictors.
+Figure 4, illustrates the contribution of each state variable and regressor to the fit.
+The faint line in each panels is the previous fit.